Prerogatives of the Divine Son

 The Faith of the Patriarchs

 17 By faith Abraham, when he was tested, offered up Isaac.
 Indeed, he who had received the promises was offering up his uniquely begotten8 son— 18 even though God had said to him,9 “Through Isaac a seed will carry on your name”10 — 19 for he had concluded that God was even able to raise him from the dead, from which he did indeed receive him back, in a figurative sense.
 20 By faith11 Isaac blessed Jacob and Esau concerning things to come.
 21 By faith Jacob, when he was dying, blessed each of the sons of Joseph; and he worshiped God, leaning on the top of his staff.
 22 By faith Joseph, when he lay dying, made mention of the exodus of the children of Israel; and he gave instructions concerning his bones.

 The Faith of Moses

 23 By faith Moses, after being born, was hidden by his parents for three months, because they saw he was a beautiful child; and they were not afraid of the king’s edict.
-24 By faith Moses, when he came of age, refused to be called the son of Pharaoh’s daughter, 25 choosing to suffer affliction with God’s people rather than enjoy the passing pleasures of sin.
-26 He considered the reproach that fell on Christ12 more valuable13 than all the treasures of Egypt, for he was looking ahead to the reward.
+24 By faith Moses, when he came of age, refused to be called the son of Pharaoh’s daughter, 25 choosing rather to suffer affliction with God’s people than to enjoy the passing pleasures of sin.
+26 He considered the reproach that fell on Christ12 more to be valued13 than all the treasures of Egypt, for he was looking ahead to the reward.
 27 By faith he left Egypt behind, not fearing the wrath of the king, for he held his course as one who sees what14 is unseen.
 28 By faith he kept the Passover and the sprinkling of blood, so that he who destroyed the firstborn would do them no harm.15

 Faith that Overcomes